johnoliver42/InvoiceMaker/readme.md

 # Invoice Maker
 ### Problem Statement
-Many individuals engaged in side jobs or small-scale businesses often find themselves in need of crafting polished invoices and professional shipping labels.
-Although it's feasible to accomplish this task using common software like Microsoft Office or LibreOffice, the quality of the resulting documents depends heavily on the user's design skills.
-Moreover, the process of generating an invoice and shipping label with readily available, budget-friendly tools can be unnecessarily time consuming, involving numerous repetitive steps like inputting the shipping address twice—once on the invoice and again on the shipping label.
-While not particularly challenging, this process can be streamlined for greater efficiency.
+InvoiceMaker is the ultimate platform for freelancers, gig workers, and side hustlers who want to create no fuss invoices and shipping labels with ease.
+You can find many free ways to create an invoice, and making a shipping label is not hard.
+But InvoiceMaker lets you create both at the same time with a simple step by step interface that rivals costly shopping cart software or CRMs.

-Enter Invoice Maker, designed to simplify this entire process.
-It offers an integrated solution that empowers users to effortlessly create invoices and automatically generate shipping labels, all while utilizing information already stored or entered during the invoice creation process.
+InvoiceMaker is designed to save you time and hassle.
+It offers a seamless solution that lets you create invoices in minutes and generate shipping labels automatically, using the information you already entered during the invoice creation process.
+No more typing the same data twice!

 ### Project Technologies/Techniques